zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/Stacks/Stacks.md

     c.
 Add 11 mL of distilled water to the tube to make a 30% w/v solution.

     d.
 Place the undissolved gel solution at 4°C to dissolve completely over the next 2-3 days.

-        i.
-The gel polymerizes at room temperature, so be careful not to take the gel solution out of the fridge too often, be quick when using the gel solution, and keep the solution on ice while not in the fridge.
+    **NOTE:** The gel polymerizes at room temperature, so be careful not to take the gel solution out of the fridge too often, be quick when using the gel solution, and keep the solution on ice while not in the fridge.

 2. 5 days in advance to doing the experiment, pick 5 L4s to each of 5 seeded plates.